 First, there's now a way to manually add flight and hotel reservations, instead of relying on Gmail.
 Maybe you don't want the app to go through your inbox to find these emails or maybe, like me, you're planning a trip with someone else and you're not the one receiving all the emails.
 Read More

 Sometimes buses arrive a little late.
 Depending on where you live, they occasionally even arrive on time.
 Greyhound has now released an official Android app, after having replicated this experience pretty well.
 It's not necessarily a problem to wait until Android and iOS have been around for several years before making an app, but with Greyhound having launched one for its BoltBus line half a year ago, this release does feel a little behind schedule.

 Nevertheless, the new Greyhound app provides the core functionality you would want from a bus-taking experience.
 Users can pull up schedules, book trips, find the nearest terminal, and take advantage of discounts.
 Read More

 Greyhound's BoltBus service lets boarders ride without first purchasing tickets from some strange guy at a station.
 Instead, the company offers its services through this new invention known as the Internet.
 For a while now, passengers have been able to purchase tickets online for prices starting at a dollar (but realistically hovering around $20 - $40).
 Now they can do so using a bright new Android app.

 Customers can now get their confirmation number and board a bus without having to get their hands on a computer beforehand.
+The app contains the features found on the website, including searching, booking, and managing rewards.
 Read More

 'Ello, 'ello, 'ello!
 What 'ave we here?
 It looks like Google is finally embracing public transport in London, adding public transport directions to its Google Maps application on Android devices.